psarakish/GHG-emissions/README.md

 # Greenhouse Gas (GHG) Emissions Visualization

 This project analyzes Greenhouse Gas (GHG) emissions using data from the EDGAR database.
-The goal was to visualize emissions data through charts, providing insights into trends across different regions, income groups and time periods.
+The goal was to visualize emission data through charts, providing insights into trends across different regions, income groups and time periods.

 # Data Preparation